 At Goldstrike, we continue to focus on key de-risking activities, in particular, regulator engagement on process water supply options.
 We will continue additional field work, including additional claim staking as needed, field mapping and surface sampling of the outcropping antimony mineralizing system.
-Plans are in place to submit a NOI for a small, first pass drill program for Antimony Ridge as well as a process water exploration plan.
+A permit application has been submitted under an NOI, for a first pass drill program for Antimony Ridge, as well as a process water exploration plan.

-Full details of the spin-out of the entire Goldstrike project into a separate corporate entity focused on critical metals exploration and development is expected to be released via a proposed plan of arrangement in due course and be subject to customary conditions, including shareholder, regulatory and court approval.
+Full details of the spin-out of the entire Goldstrike project into a separate corporate entity focused on critical metals exploration and development are expected to be released via a proposed plan of arrangement later in the year and be subject to customary conditions, including shareholder, regulatory and court approval.